IKIM-Essen/RiboSnake/README.md

 Some important parameters you should check and set according to your own fatsq-files in the `config.yaml` are primers for the forward and reverse reads, the `datatype`, that should be used by QIIME2 and the `min-seq-length`.
 Based on the sequencing, the length of the reads can vary.

-The default parameters for filtering and truncation were validated with the help of a mock community and fitted to retrieve all bacteria from that community.
+The default parameters for filtering and truncation were validated with the help of a MOCK community and fitted to retrieve all bacteria from that community.

 In addition to that, you need to fit the metadata-parameters to your data.
-Please change the names of the used metadata-column according to your information.
+Please change the names of the used metadata-columns according to your information.

+If your metadata is not containing numeric values, please use the "reduced-analysis" option in the config file to run the workflow, as the workflow is currently not able to run only on categorical metadata for the full analysis version.
+We are going to fix that in the future.

 The workflow is able to perform clustering and denoising either with vsearch, leading to OTU creation, or with DADA2, creating ASVs.
 You can decide which modus to use by setting the variable "jan-mode" to `True` (DADA2 usage) or `False` (vsearch).